About Passenger and Freight Train Injuries & Deaths

 What causes these accidents?

 A collision or derailment may come down to faulty or poorly maintained tracks, train parts or railroad crossings.
 Another potential cause is human error or negligence.
 Train conductors have an obligation to exercise proper caution when controlling the train, taking weather and track conditions into account.
 Train companies also have an obligation to properly train and perform background checks on their employees.
 Negligence by a conductor or train company may provide the basis for a personal injury or wrongful death lawsuit if you or someone you know has been injured or killed in a train accident.
-You can learn more about this important topic by contacting our office for a free consultation.
+You can learn more about this important topic by contacting our New York train accident attorneys for a free consultation.
+If you have been injured in a train accident, please Contact our New York train accident attorneys to discuss your case.